-Here is a summary of our findings after analyzing the AVA token contract.
+Here is a summary of our findings after analyzing the LayZero-based AVA token contract.
 During the first phase of our audit, we study the smart contract source code and run our in-house static code analyzer through the codebase.
 The purpose here is to statically identify known coding bugs, and then manually verify (reject or confirm) issues reported by our tool.
 We further manually review business logics, examine system operations, and place ERC20-related aspects under scrutiny to uncover possible pitfalls and/or bugs.

 Severity # of Findings

 Critical 0

 High 0

-Medium 1
+Medium 0

-Low 1
+Low 2

 Informational 0

 Total 2

 Moreover, we explicitly evaluate whether the given contracts follow the standard ERC20 specification and other known best practices, and validate its compatibility with other similar ERC20 tokens and current DeFi protocols.
 The detailed ERC20 compliance checks are reported in Section 3.
-After that, we examine any identified issue(s) of varying severities that need to be brought up and paid more attention to.
+After that, we examine a few identified issues of varying severities that need to be brought up and paid more attention to.
 (The findings are categorized in the above table.)
-Additional information can be found in the next subsection, and the detailed discussions of each of them are in Section 4.
+Additional information can be found in the next subsection, and the detailed discussions are in Section 4.